Building permit (single family home)

 If your property is within a development permit area, you will also be required to apply for a development permit.
 In most cases, you apply for the development permit before you apply for your building permit.
 See if you are in a development permit area.

-You will also need to pay 50% of the building permit fee, which is non-refundable.
+Once your permit is reviewed for compliance and completeness, you will also need to pay 50% of the building permit fee, which is non-refundable.

 4. Get your permit

 The length of time it takes to receive your permit varies, depending on how many applications we are processing.
 Generally speaking, you should receive your new construction permit in approximately 12 to 16 weeks, provided the application you submit is complete and compliant, and we don't require additional information or further revisions from you.